cusspvz/pol/POL-1.0.md

 - Edit the project with proper authorization from the OWNER(S)

 CONTRIBUTORS(S) is/are NOT allowed to:
-- Copy, Edit or Distribute any part of the PROJECT.
+- Copy or Distribute any part of the PROJECT.

 ## AUTHOR(S)